scitara-cto/dynamic-mcp-server/README.md

 - Each user is assigned a unique `apiKey` (generated automatically on user creation).
 - To authenticate, clients must provide the `apiKey` as a query parameter (e.g., `/sse?apiKey=...`).
 - The server authenticates the user by looking up the `apiKey` in the database.
-- **Admins can view all user apiKeys in the server logs** when users connect, for easy setup and management.
-- No OAuth or external identity provider is required.

 ---